"Paint an image according to the pattern you see,

-It was not until July 2001, when thanks to the courtesy of Father Mirosław Grabowski, the parish priest of the Church of the Holy Spirit, the Congregation of the Sisters of Merciful Jesus was able to establish a new centre in Vilnius and take proper care of this unique and invaluable image of Merciful Jesus, the one that came into existence in an atmosphere filled with God’s miracle making power – the prayer and suffering of Saint Sister Faustina, in her presence and with her participation.
+The image being placed in the side altar at the Church of the Holy Spirit in Vilnius, was not of particular interest to either pilgrims or church authorities.
+The lack of proper conditions for its exposition had adverse physical effects on the image.
+It was not until July 2001 that, thanks to the courtesy of Father Mirosław Grabowski the parish priest of the Church of the Holy Spirit, the Congregation of the Sisters of Merciful Jesus was able to establish a new centre in Vilnius to take proper care of this unique and invaluable image of Merciful Jesus, one that came into existence in an atmosphere filled with God’s miracle making power – the prayer and suffering of Saint Sister Faustina, in her presence and with her participation.

 Thanks to the efforts and devotion of Sisters, in April 2003, a thorough restoration of the painting was performed in the chapel of the sisters’ convent in Vilnius.
 All the overpaints and stains (resulting from moisture and attempts of chemical cleaning) were removed.
 As a result of this restoration, the original form of the panting and the appearance of the image of Merciful Jesus were restored.

-Some of the defects in the painting canvas could be removed only by applying patches glued to the canvas on the underside.
-They were the results of numerous removal of the canvas off the stretcher (nail holes), and folding up about 4cm of the bottom part (in 1987 the painting was fitted in the altar in the Church of the Holy Spirit).
+Some of the defects in the painting canvas could only be repaired by applying patches glued to the canvas on the underside.
+This damage was the result of numerous removals of the canvas from the stretcher bar (nail holes), and the folding-up of about 4cm of the bottom part of the painting (in 1987, the painting was fitted in the altar in the Church of the Holy Spirit).
 Although invisible upon the painting’s display, these defects constitute some of the characteristic features of the painting.

 The painting at the Church of the Holy Spirit in Vilnius (1987-2005)